Because we can all use some more romance in our lives: here are 10 true lesbian stories as told by 10 lesbian couples!

 How long were you two talking before meeting for the first time in real life?

 We chatted on & on for about a year or so, until Whitney decided to do a study abroad programme in London.
 She informed me about half a year before hand and we started messaging each other daily in the lead up of knowing that we were going to be meeting soon.

 We didn’t let the other know that we might have feelings beyond friendship.
-But let’s say that all changed the day that we met in person in 2008, and here we are nearly 12 years later as wife and wife!
+But let’s say that all changed the day that we met in person in 2008, and here we are nearly 12 years later as a lesbian married couple!

 Where you two out already?
 If so, how long?

 We were both very openly gay online and in real life.
-Despite living countries apart, we realised that we came out around the same time, at 15/16 years old.
-We met in person when we were 20/ 21.
+Despite living countries apart, we realized that we came out around the same time, at 15/16 years old.
+We met in person when we were 20/21.

 How did you cope with a long-distance relationship?

 We endured long distance for four years, and it was a struggle but for sure worth it!
 We coped by maintaining constant contact, thank goodness for the internet.